-We invest around $7 million every year in maintaining, testing and renewing hydrants, and work with the Queensland Fire and Emergency Services (QFES) to ensure each hydrant is easy to find and operates effectively.
+We invest around $8 million every year in maintaining, testing and renewing hydrants, and work with the Queensland Fire and Emergency Services (QFES) to ensure hydrants are easy to find and operating effectively.

 Designated work crews carry out a number of tasks, including:

 - painting the hydrant lid yellow

 - checking/repainting the yellow locator arrow